Vegan chocolate recalled due to undeclared milk - NewsBreak

 Vegan chocolate recalled due to undeclared milk

-The Food and Drug Administration has confirmed that TJX Companies, Inc. has recalled certain vegan chocolate products due to the potential of undeclared milk.
+The Food and Drug Administration has confirmed that TJX Companies, Inc. has recalled certain vegan chocolate products due to the potential of undeclared milk, WWTI reports .

 These products were distributed at TJX retail stores nationwide.
 TJX operates T.J.
 Maxx, Marshalls, HomeGoods, Sierra and HomeSense.